daipe-ai/datalake-bundle/docs/parsing-fields.md

 The `e/p` suffixes describe the fact that the table contains *encrypted* or *plain* data.
 What if we need to use that information in our code?

-You may always define the attribute manually in the tables configuration:
+You may always define the attribute **explictly** in the tables configuration:

 ```yaml
 parameters: